sap-tutorials/Tutorials/tutorials/hana-cloud-alerts-custom/hana-cloud-alerts-custom.md

     print(rows)
     ```

-    Under STDIN, specify `$(.SQLStatement.output.result)` so that the output of the previous step can be accessed in the Python code.
+    Under STDIN, specify `$(.scriptInput.password)` so that the output of the previous step can be accessed in the Python code.

     ![STDIN](stdin.png)